matheusfelipeog/beautiful-docs/README.md

 * [Mailjet API guides](http://dev.mailjet.com/) - Great documentation with generated code samples using Slate from Tripit
 * [Atlassian GIT Tutorials](https://www.atlassian.com/git/) - Documentation and tutorials on Git.
 I like their layout.
 It is simple and foucssed on explaining the concepts with good diagrams, tutorials and glossary. (contributed by [@vaseehh](https://twitter.com/vaseehh))
 * [Digital Ocean API Docs](https://developers.digitalocean.com/documentation/v2/) - These docs are stellar.
 Examples are abundant and the organization makes each component of the API easy to reason about. (contributed by [@jasonaibrahim](https://github.com/jasonaibrahim))
+* [Sequelize](http://docs.sequelizejs.com/) - Simple, clear and well-structured docs with a complete Class Reference and listing of all public methods. (contributed by [@bandantonio](https://twitter.com/bandantonio))

 ### Writing about Docs